LinuxCommandLibrary

 SYNOPSIS

-iptables-xml [options]
+iptables-xml [OPTIONS]

 PARAMETERS

-Display help message and exit.
+Display a brief help message explaining the command's usage and options.

 DESCRIPTION

-EXAMPLE USAGE
+USAGE EXAMPLES

 SEE ALSO